12 Days of Christmas 2020 Holiday Gift Guide

 Five golden rings.”

 Sweet Orange is the secret ingredient to unveiling that smile and standing out during this stressful time.
 Its sweet aroma will leave you feeling refreshed and relaxed.
-This means no more winter blues for you; you will be shining from the inside out.
+This means no more winter blues for you as you will be shining from the inside out.
 Sweet Orange naturally soothes those nasty symptoms of nervousness, seriousness, fear of the unknown, and treats insomnia disorders that stem from anxiety and other nervous disorders.

 “On the sixth day of Christmas, my true love gave to me: